MuhammadHassanBashir/kodekloud-Sealed-secret/README.md

 Flow:
 ----

-    normal-secret --> Q cube CLI  --> it takes public key from operator/controller ---> then uses this key and convert normal secret to sealed secret.(make it encrypt)
+    normal-secret --> Q cube CLI(kubesealed)  --> it takes public key from operator/controller ---> then uses this key and convert normal secret to sealed secret.(make it encrypt)

 # sealed secret template